 Along with her orthopaedic musculoskeletal expertise and an interest in adolescent sporting injuries, Caroline’s special interests are in the areas of antenatal and postnatal education, pelvic dysfunction and abdominal separation.
 Caroline enjoys being able to offer continuity to manage any musculoskeletal problems from the antenatal period through to postnatal checks and assistance with appropriate return to previous exercise regimes.

 Outside work Caroline enjoys family life raising two teenage children, Pilates, yoga, tennis and getting to the beach with friends whenever possible.

 Esther obtained her physiotherapy degree in 2002, graduating from The University of Sydney.
 She has enjoyed working in several public and private hospitals around Australia, and gained further experience while working overseas in Ireland and Canada.

 Esther has many years of experience in the rehabilitation setting, assisting patients following joint and spinal surgery, multi trauma, or those with neurological conditions.

 She combines manual therapy with exercise rehabilitation to help people towards full recovery and ongoing self-management.

 Esther incorporates her Pilates training when developing exercise programs for a range of conditions.
 This is particularly effective for addressing lumbo-pelvic stability in pregnant mums, and those with back injuries or chronic low back pain.

-In 2017 Esther has expanded her professional knowledge and is now also treating women with continence, prolapse and other conditions requiring pelvic floor rehabilitation.
+In 2019 Esther has expanded her professional knowledge further by commencing a post-graduate qualification in Continence and Women’s Health through Curtin University and is now also treating women with continence, prolapse, pelvic pain and other conditions requiring pelvic floor rehabilitation.